superladyalex/WordLengthCodeTest/README.md

 ### Assumptions
 1) Added secondary sort to be alphabetical
+  Note: There is an additional important note that capital letters sort before lowercase letters
 2) Removed non-alphanumeric chars so those are not counted in word length